Descriptive Statistics > Make a Frequency Chart

 Step 1: Draw a chart for your data.
 For this example, you’ve been given a list of twenty blood types for emergency surgery patients:

 - A, O, A, B, B, AB, B, B, O, A, O, O, O, AB, B, AB, AB, A, O, A.

-On the horizontal axis, write “frequency (#)” and “percent (%)”.
-On the vertical axis, write your list of items.
+Write “frequency (#)” and “percent (%)” on the top row.
+Write your list of items in the first column.
 In this example, we have four distinct blood types: A, B, AB, and O.